 Children’s Medical Center Research Institute at UT Southwestern (CRI) is a unique joint venture with a distinct integrative approach to research.
 Established in 2011, CRI is positioned to build upon the comprehensive clinical expertise of Children’s Medical Center of Dallas and the internationally recognized scientific excellence of UT Southwestern Medical Center.

-CRI’s mission is to perform transformative biomedical research to better understand the biological basis of disease, seeking breakthroughs that can change scientific fields and yield new strategies for treating disease.
+CRI’s mission is to perform transformative biomedical research to better understand the biological basis of disease, seeking breakthroughs that change scientific fields and yield new strategies for treating disease.

 The goal of the program is to better understand the biological basis of childhood genetic diseases and to improve therapy.
-A particular focus is on diseases that impact metabolism, which account for the largest subset of known genetic disorders, and which have been successfully treated when molecular mechanisms have been identified.

-Dr. Morrison holds the Mary McDermott Cook Chair in Pediatric Genetics at UT Southwestern and is a Howard Hughes Medical Institute Investigator and a CPRIT Scholar in Cancer Research.
+CRI is led by Sean J. Morrison, Ph.D.
+In addition to his positions of Professor and Director of CRI, Dr. Morrison holds the Mary McDermott Cook Chair in Pediatric Genetics at UT Southwestern and is a Howard Hughes Medical Institute Investigator and a CPRIT Scholar in Cancer Research.

 Dr. Morrison also is the principal investigator for the Hamon Laboratory for Stem Cell and Cancer Biology at CRI, which pursues research on the mechanisms that regulate stem cell function in the nervous and blood-forming systems, and the ways in which those mechanisms are hijacked by cancer cells.